judycurie/judy/docs/assignments/week10.md

 **This design was not possible, as the min. width of the tracks for the machines in local node - 0.4mm and the Neil's design is 0.1mm.
 Moreover driver DRV8428_HTSSOP was not in the stock.**

 For finding alternative ways of producing PCB with such thin wires: https://www.youtube.com/watch?v=5nXNK0cr5v.
-Anyhow without the all components in stock, it wouldnt be possible to make the board on time for this assigment.
+Anyhow without the all components in stock, it wouldn't be possible to make the board on time for this assignment.

 ## Board design with A4988 STEPPER MOTOR DRIVER
-To make sure we can finish assigment on time, I have to use the A4988 STEPPER MOTOR DRIVER in the design of PCD.
+To make sure we can finish assignment on time, I have to use the A4988 STEPPER MOTOR DRIVER in the design of PCD.
 I reviewed the Rodrigio Shiordia design of the board for the Stepper Motor NEMA 17.

 ![](../images/week10/week10-9.png)
 **Fig.** PCB with Attiny44 and A4988 STEPPER MOTOR DRIVER fitting to the step motor layout.

-**This design was possible,however it would be better to use SAMD11C and USB communication.**
+**This design was possible, however it would be better to use SAMD11C and USB communication.**

 ## Board design with A4988 STEPPER MOTOR DRIVER & SAMD11C